JohnPluznyk/DLLInjectionExample/README.md

 'PROCESSENTRY32 singleProcess':
 	- 'PROCESSENTRY32' is a structure that holds the information about a process

+"h = CreateToolhelp32Snapshot(TH32CS_SNAPPROCESS, 0);"
+	'CreateToolhelp32Snapshot' - This takes a snapshot of the processes currently running.
+	'TH32CS_SNAPPROCESS' - specifies that we want a snapshot of all processes
+	- The second argument ('0') is ignored when taking a snapshot of processes

+If the snapshot handle 'h' is invalid ('INVALID_HANDLE_VALUE'), the function returns '0'.

 Question:  Would the program be simpler in terms of code, if one could just simply enter the PID instead of typing the process name.
 Create Remote Thread:
 ---------------------